BigWhyPro/BigWhyPro.github.io/_posts/2025-02-01-cheerfully-pay-your-taxes.md

 ---
 layout: post
 title:  "CHEERFULLY PAY YOUR TAXES!
-If you can't be genuinely cheerful about CERTAINTIES ... fake it, until you make it."
+If you can't be genuinely cheerful about such CERTAINTIES, then ... fake it, until you make it."
 date:   2025-02-01 4:30:00
 categories: template
 ---